shashotoNur/cascade/readme.md

 **Working with Active Timers:**

+* **Loops:** Check the box next to "Loop" for a timer to make it restart endlessly.
 * **Pause/Resume:** Click the "Pause" or "Resume" button to control the timer's progress.
 * **Stop:** Click the "Stop" button to completely end the timer and remove it from the "Active Timer" column.
-* **Editing:** Click on the timer within the "Active Timer" column to adjust its duration or other settings.
-* **Skipping:** Use the "Previous" and "Next" buttons (if available) to navigate between timers within the active set.
 * **Adjusting Time:** Click the white box next to the current timer duration and adjust the value to add or remove time from the ongoing execution.
 Click "Save" to confirm the change.
+* **Skipping:** Use the "Previous" and "Next" buttons (if available) to navigate between timers within the active set.

 **Reordering and Data Management:**